hdgarrood/purescript-numeric-hierarchy-guide/complex-numbers.rst

 group.
-In this section we will come across a multiplication operation on :math:`\mathbb{R}^2` and we will see that with these two operations, :math:`\mathbb{R}^2` can be made into a field, which is called the field of **complex numbers**.
+In this section we will come across a multiplication operation on :math:`\mathbb{R}^2` and we will see that with these two operations, :math:`\mathbb{R}^2` can be made into a field, which is called the field of *complex numbers*.
 When we are making use of the field structure we will usually write this field as :math:`\mathbb{C}` rather than :math:`\mathbb{R}^2`.

-Complex numbers have a variety of applications, including in geometry, for e.g. representing figures in two dimensions, or representing projections of three-dimensional objects onto a plane, for modelling behaviour of electrical signals, and for analysing the behaviour of systems which can be modelled using differential equations, such as how populations of different species in a food web change over time, how heat flows through an object, or how mechanical systems like suspension in a car will behave.
+Complex numbers have a variety of applications, including in geometry, for e.g. representing figures in two dimensions, for modelling behaviour of electrical signals, and for analysing the behaviour of systems which can be modelled using differential equations, such as how populations of different species in a food web change over time, how heat flows through an object, or how mechanical systems like suspension in a car will behave.
+They also function as useful tools in many other areas of mathematics.
+For instance, they play a major role in the proof that quintic equations — that is, equations of the form :math:`ax^5 + bx^4 + cx^3 + dx^2 + ex + f = 0` — cannot be solved in general, as well as offering some nifty tricks to perform otherwise difficult integrations of real-valued functions.

 First, instead of writing elements of :math:`\mathbb{R}^2` in the usual way, i.e. :math:`(a, b)`, we will write them as :math:`a + bi`, where :math:`a` and